gabrieljablonski/dgg-chat-bot/README.md

 As shown in the previous examples, the `reply()` function can be used to reply to the user who sent the command being processed.
 There's also `reply_multine()`, which does what the name suggests.
 Expect a small delay (~200-500 ms) between messages, since they'd get throttled otherwise.

+Replying will be disabled by default.
+Follow down the source code to figure out how to enable it.
+This is just to make sure you know what you're doing before allowing message sending.

 ## Authentication